Gran Paradiso

+Etymology

+The Italian toponym Gran Paradiso derives, via the French Grand Paradis, as a mistranslation from the Aosta Valley patois Granta Parey, which originally means 'large wall'.
+It is the same etymology as nearby Granta Parey.

 Geography

 The peak is the 7th highest mountain in the Graian Alps, with an elevation of 4,061 m.
 In the SOIUSA (International Standardized Mountain Subdivision of the Alps) the mountain belongs to an alpine subsection called "North-Eastern Graian Alps" (It:Alpi del Gran Paradiso; Fr:Alpes du Grand-Paradis) and also gives its name to the gruppo del Gran Paradiso.

-While the Mont Blanc massif straddles the border between France and Italy, the Gran Paradiso is the only mountain whose summit reaches over 4,000 metres that is entirely within Italian territory.
+While the Mont Blanc massif straddles the border between France and Italy, the Gran Paradiso is the only mountain above 4,000 meters that is entirely within Italian territory.

 Routes

 Climbs normally start from either the Refuge Frédéric Chabod or the Refuge Victor-Emmanuel II.
 The latter is named after Victor Emmanuel II of Italy who created the Gran Paradiso royal reserve in 1856, presently the site of the Gran Paradiso National Park.